RadioNinjaPirata/radioninjapirata.github.io/radio_ambbeat.md

 This is one of the first radio stations we aired, the amazing low frequencies of these **AmbBeat** musicians.
 Infinite chill out and relax in our radio 24/7, we really like it at night or during the long hours focusing at work.
 What about you?

+If you like Radio Ninja Pirata project, [consider supporting us on Patreon](www.patreon.com/radioninjapirata), we are giving our best to keep it running!

 Did we miss someone?
-Surely yes, [let us know](https://github.com/RadioNinjaPirata/commentsENG/issues/new) and we will add him/her/they!
+Surely yes, [let us know, leave us a comment](https://www.patreon.com/posts/41520236) and we will add you/him/her/they!

 Listen to the radio bellow or [click in this direct link to Spotify](https://open.spotify.com/playlist/1t7HZQodmcD3jHAH6GjuuL?si=VxTOQsr_Q8eQoQDdpHoDVA).